William F. Buckley Jr.: Feud with Gore Vidal

 This feud continued the next year in Esquire magazine, which commissioned essays from Buckley and Vidal on the incident.
 Buckley's essay "On Experiencing Gore Vidal" was published in the August 1969 issue.
 In September, Vidal responded with his own essay, "A Distasteful Encounter with William F. Buckley".
 In it Vidal strongly implied that, in 1944, Buckley's unnamed siblings and possibly Buckley had vandalized a Protestant church in their Sharon, Connecticut, hometown after the pastor's wife sold a house to a Jewish family.
 He also implied that Buckley was homosexual and a "racist, antiblack, anti-Semitic and a pro-crypto Nazi."
-Buckley sued Vidal and Esquire for libel; Vidal countersued Buckley for libel, citing Buckley's characterization of Vidal's novel Myra Breckenridge as pornography.
+Buckley sued Vidal and Esquire for libel; Vidal countersued Buckley for libel, citing Buckley's characterization of Vidal's novel Myra Breckinridge as pornography.
 After Buckley received an out-of-court settlement from Esquire, he dropped the suit against Vidal.
 Both cases were dropped, with Buckley settling for court costs paid by Esquire, which had published the piece, while Vidal, who did not sue the magazine, absorbed his own court costs.
 Neither paid the other compensation.
 Buckley also received an editorial apology from Esquire as part of the settlement.

 The feud was reopened in 2003 when Esquire republished the original Vidal essay as part of a collection titled Esquire's Big Book of Great Writing.
 After further litigation, Esquire agreed to pay $65,000 to Buckley and his attorneys, to destroy every remaining copy of the book that included Vidal's essay, to furnish Buckley's 1969 essay to anyone who asked for it, and to publish an open letter stating that Esquire's current management was "not aware of the history of this litigation and greatly [regretted] the re-publication of the libels" in the 2003 collection.

 Buckley maintained a philosophical antipathy toward Vidal's other bête noire, Norman Mailer, calling him "almost unique in his search for notoriety and absolutely unequalled in his co-existence with it."
 Meanwhile, Mailer called Buckley a "second-rate intellect incapable of entertaining two serious thoughts in a row."
 After Mailer's 2007 death, Buckley wrote warmly about their personal acquaintance.